bun-press/bunpress/memory-bank/activeContext.md

 - Improve bundler performance for large sites
 - Implement asset caching for faster rebuilds
 - Optimize React server component rendering

+## Current Status
+All tests are now passing (181 tests across 31 files) and the project structure is cleaner and more maintainable.

+## Next Steps
+1. Continue improving test isolation for other test files that might rely on external files
+2. Complete the TypeScript interface improvements throughout the codebase
+3. Document the plugin API comprehensively
+4. Add linting and pre-commit hooks to maintain code quality
+5. Improve typing coverage across the codebase
+6. Add JSDoc comments for better documentation
+7. Set up stricter TypeScript checks for production builds
+8. Add support for theme extension and inheritance
+9. Fix path handling inconsistencies for cross-platform compatibility

+## Active Decisions
+1. Prefer self-contained tests that create their own test files and clean up afterward
+2. Remove unnecessary test directories and files to keep the repository clean
+3. Maintain comprehensive documentation of cleanup processes in .Cursorrules
+4. Be careful when updating interfaces to ensure backward compatibility

+## Recent Changes
+1. Created a deep cleanup script (`cleanup-project.js`)
+2. Removed test-input, test-project, examples, and fix directories
+3. Improved router tests to be self-contained
+4. Updated interface definitions for theme components
+5. Added new cleanups to the progress report and .Cursorrules

 ## Recent Improvements